 John R. Parker

-Mr. Parker was appointed by Attorney General Loretta Lynch as the United States Attorney for the Northern District of Texas on July 21, 2015.
-At the time of his appointment, he had been serving as the Acting United States Attorney since December 23, 2014.
-As U.S. Attorney, he is responsible for all federal criminal prosecutions and civil litigation involving the United States in the Northern District of Texas, which covers 100 counties and over 90,000 square miles.
+Mr. Parker has been serving as the United States Attorney since December 23, 2014.
+As U.S. Attorney, he is responsible for all federal criminal prosecutions and civil litigation involving the United States in the Northern District of Texas, which covers 100 counties, over 95,000 square miles, and a population of approximately eight million.
 Mr. Parker oversees a staff of approximately 100 attorneys and 115 support staff assigned among five division offices.

 Prior to his appointment as U.S. Attorney, Mr. Parker served three years as the First Assistant U.S. Attorney.
 As First Assistant, he acted as the principal deputy to the U.S. Attorney and was responsible for overseeing the day-to-day legal and administrative operations of the office.
 He also previously served as the Chief of the Civil Division where he was responsible for all civil litigation involving the United States in the district.
 As Civil Chief, he was appointed to chair the Civil Chiefs’ Working Group, a subcommittee of the Attorney General’s Advisory Committee (“AGAC”) which represents the voice of the U.S. Attorneys and provides advice and counsel to the Attorney General on policy, management, and operational issues affecting all U.S. Attorney’s Offices across the country.
 Mr. Parker has been an Assistant U.S. Attorney for 17 years, the last 14 of which have been served in the senior leadership of previous U.S. Attorneys.